gitpod-io/template-typescript-node-tabnine/README.md

-# A TypeScript / Node.js template on Gitpod
+# A TypeScript / Node.js template on Gitpod, with Tabnine enabled

 This is a [TypeScript / Node.js](https://github.com/microsoft/TypeScript-Node-Starter) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

+Please note, this project has [Tabnine](https://www.tabnine.com/)'s AI-assisted code completion configured.

 ## Next Steps